Want to understand Agile software development and the tools you need to implement it?

 This way, you’re not stuck with a set of statuses that don’t accurately reflect your project stages.

-You can get as creative and detailed as you want – “Beta Testing”, “Pair Programming”, “Quality Check” – it’s all up to you!
+You can get as creative and detailed as you want – “Beta Testing”, “Pair Programming”, “Brainstorming over a couple of beers” – it’s all up to you!

 However, those aren’t all of ClickUp’s features.